doyleyoung/bionic/docs/0_install.md

 ### SCSS compiler

-Bionic uses SCSS for styling.
-Because of this, a SCSS compiler is required.
+Bionic uses SCSS for styling and requires an SCSS compiler.
 Please [install SASS](https://sass-lang.com/install) compiler.

 Check if SCSS is installed: